Mikesoneye/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis

 ## Project Overview
 This project uses MySQL to perform exploratory data analysis, identify key insights, and answer relevant business questions.
-The analysis involves data cleaning, aggregation, filtering, and SQL queries to generate meaningful insights that support data-driven decision-making.
+The analysis involves data aggregation, filtering, and SQL queries to generate meaningful insights that support data-driven decision-making.

 ## Business Question
 - Find the total number of customers by countries